 So if you are a beginner looking to get started, Wealthy Affiliate is a great place to start and get your feet wet.
 The whole WA ecosystem makes it super easy to start your journey.

-Looking for other recommended courses?
+Looking for other recommended resources?